Code-Institute-Submissions/Eco-Print/README.md

 ## -Design-

-Color - The Color scheme was used to convince the user into believing this company is th ECO friendly printing service it preaches, it keeps up the enviromental leaf green along with clean charcoal grey lines and text.
+Color - The Color scheme was used to convince the user into believing this company is the ECO friendly printing service it preaches, it keeps up the enviromental leaf green along with clean charcoal grey lines and text.
 The opaque white divs with box shadow keeps up the "paper like" appearance.

 Typography - The Font used in this project is called "Lobster" from Google Fonts with a fall back of "sans-serif".